koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 > [!quote] [Non-adversarial principle, Arbital](https://arbital.com/p/nonadversarial/)
 >
 > We should not be constructing a computation that is _trying_ to hurt us.
 At the point that computation is running, we've already done something foolish--willfully shot ourselves in the foot.
-Even if the AI doesn't find any way to do the bad thing, we are, at the very least, wasting computing power.
+Even if the AI doesn't find any way to do the bad thing, we are, at the least, wasting computing power.
 >
 > \[...\] If you're building a toaster, you don't build one element that heats the toast and then add a tiny refrigerator that cools down the toast.